Ritesh-zt0/riteshkumar.github_portfolio.io/README.md

 ✍️ If you have a job opportunity especially if it's a Work From Home Opportunity please do not hesitate to reach out to me.
 Email: theritesh.work@gmail.com

-I love data and analyzing it to solve the problems.
-I'm an engineering graduate of Electronics and Telecommunication Engineering from Pillai College of Engineering affiliated with University of Mumbai.

 💼 Skills and Platforms:

 ![MySQL](https://img.shields.io/badge/mysql-%2300f.svg?style=for-the-badge&logo=mysql&logoColor=white)